h2oai/h2o-2/h2o-docs/source/datascience/naivebayes.rst

 **Laplace:**

-  Laplace smoothing is used to circumvent the modeling issues that can arise when conditional probabilites are 0.
-In particular this can occurr when a rare event appears in holdout or prediction data, but did not appear in the training data.
+  Laplace smoothing is used to circumvent the modeling issues that can arise when conditional probabilities are 0.
+In particular this can occur when a rare event appears in holdout or prediction data, but did not appear in the training data.
 Smoothing modifies the maximum likelihood estimates used to generate classification probabilities even when unknown cases are encountered.